ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ```

 ### AWS Security Credentials and CLI Configuration
+Note, for this section we follow [Creating Access Keys][11] and [Configuring AWS CLI][10], if you have any issues look there.
 If you do not already have a secure access key, you must create one.
 From the **IAM** page, on the left side of the page select **User**s, then select the **user** you would like to grant access credentials to, then select the **Security credentials**, and scroll down to **Create access key**.
 Create a key for **CLI** activities.
 Make sure to save these very securely.

-Now we can configure AWS with the security credentials.
+Now we can configure AWS with those security credentials.
 ```
 aws configure
 ```